Alternative for Germany: International affiliation and relations

+AfD has contacts with the People's Party of Canada through the AfD MEP Christine Anderson.
+The former President of Switzerland, Ueli Maurer of the Swiss People's Party, has endorsed the 2025 AfD election campaign and addressed AfD events.

+In February 2025, Hungarian Prime Minister Viktor Orbán and Weidel announced the start of cooperation between AfD and Fidesz.
+During its 2025 German federal election campaign, the AfD also received support from the Spanish Vox party and the Alliance of Independent Social Democrats in Bosnia and Herzegovina.

+AfD has some links with the UK Homeland Party.

-Public image
+Public profile

 Early days

-At the outset, AfD presented itself as conservative and middle-class, catering to a well-educated demographic; around two-thirds of supporters listed on its website in the early days held doctorates, leading to AfD being nicknamed the "professors' party" in those early days.
+At the outset, AfD presented itself as conservative and middle-class, catering to a well-educated demographic; around two-thirds of supporters listed on its website in the early days held doctorates, leading to AfD being nicknamed the "professors' party" in its early days.
 The party was described as professors and academics who dislike the compromises inflicted on their purist theories by German party politics.
 86% of the party's initial supporters were male.